Proper pushforwards on analytic adic spaces: Introduction

 \end{enumerate} \end{theoremu}

-The construction of $\mathrm{Tr}_{X/Y}$ is rather involved, and broadly speaking follows the same outline as the construction give in \cite{vdP92}.
-First we work with relative analytic affine space, then relative closed unit polydiscs, then closed subspaces of the same, and then finally show that the map $\mathrm{Tr}_{X/Y}$ thus constructed doesn't depend on any choice of embedding, and therefore globalises.
-The main difference is that we can use the good formal properties of $\mathbf{R}f_!$ in order to simplify some of the proofs, as well as being able to work with general smooth morphisms (that is, not just partially proper ones).
+Broadly speaking, the construction of $\mathrm{Tr}_{X/Y}$ follows the same outline as in \cite{vdP92}.
+First we work with relative open unit polydiscs, then closed subspaces of relative open unit polydiscs, and then finally show that the map $\mathrm{Tr}_{X/Y}$ thus constructed doesn't depend on the choice of embedding, and therefore globalises.

-The question of what form of Serre--Grothendieck duality holds, and in what generality, we sadly do not address here at all.
-Our main motivation for developing a formalism of proper pushforwards, and for constructing trace morphisms, was to understand particular constructions in rigid cohomology and the theory of arithmetic $\mathscr{D}^\dagger$-modules \cite{AL2}.
+The question of what form of Serre--Grothendieck duality holds, and in what generality, we do not address here at all.
+Our main motivation for developing a formalism of proper pushforwards, and for constructing trace morphisms, was to understand particular constructions in rigid cohomology and the theory of arithmetic $\mathscr{D}$-modules \cite{AL2}.
 For us, it was enough simply to have the formalism (together with an explicit computation for relative open unit polydiscs); a detailed study of duality would therefore have distracted us rather too much from our main goal.
-While this might deprive the current article of a satisfying d\'enouement, we certainly hope to be able to pursue this question in the future.

-Various different definitions of `compactly supported cohomology' on rigid analytic spaces have previously been given, indeed, there are such definitions in all three articles \cite{Chi90,vdP92,Bey97}, and in \cite{vdP92} there is even a definition of higher direct images with compact support.
-For partially proper morphisms, our definition here coincides with all of these previous definitions (which all agree with each other), but in the non-partially proper case there are genuine differences.
-It is not too hard to see that the cohomology groups $H^q_c(X/Y,-)$ with relatively compact support considered in \cite{vdP92} are simply the right derived functors of $H^0_c(X/Y,-)$, which is \emph{not} the case in general for our definition, see Example \ref{exa: counter}.
-We would argue that the good formal properties enjoyed by our definition are reasonably strong evidence that it is indeed the `correct' one.
+Another natural question to ask is whether or not the formalism of $\mathbf{R}f_!$ extends in any reasonable way beyond the partially proper case.
+We give an example in \S\ref{sec: counter examples} to show that this cannot be done, essentially for the same reason as in the case of abelian sheaves on the Zariksi site of schemes, namely, the failure of the proper base change theorem.
+We thank B. Le Stum for the main idea behind this example.